Official/Referee Resources

 6. protective gear

-If you do not know your Hockey Canada Member ID, call or text Brandy Brundige at:
+If you do not know your Hockey Canada Member ID, please contact our registrar@richmondjetsmha.com

-We strongly encourage our young referees to independently reach out to Brandy Brundige for any assistance or questions they might have about getting set up and starting their officiating journey.
-Whether you're encountering issues with Spordle, need help setting up your availability, or have any other queries, Brandy is here to support you via email at refassignor@richmondjetsmha.com or on our Discord server.
+We strongly encourage our young referees to independently reach out to our ref assignor for any assistance or questions they might have about getting set up and starting their officiating journey.
+Whether you're encountering issues with Spordle, need help setting up your availability, or have any other queries, we are here to support you.
 Proactively seeking assistance is not only about resolving immediate issues but also a crucial step in building confidence and developing key attributes for a successful referee.
 Remember, taking these proactive steps is integral to your growth in officiating.
-Brandy is here to support you every step of the way!
+Ryan Shi is here to support you every step of the way!

 Welcome to our team of on-ice officials!
 We're thrilled to have you join us on what promises to be an exciting and rewarding journey.
 As an official, you play a crucial role in the world of hockey, ensuring games are fair, safe, and enjoyable for everyone involved.
 This path you've chosen is not just about enforcing rules; it's about being a guardian of the sport's integrity and a mentor on the ice.
 Your dedication, decision-making, and passion for hockey will contribute significantly to the experiences of players, coaches, and fans alike.
 We believe you'll find officiating to be a deeply fulfilling endeavour, offering unique challenges, continuous learning, and the camaraderie of fellow hockey enthusiasts.
 Welcome aboard, and here's to the many successful games ahead!